samo-e/ProfComp---Digital-Prescriptions-via-tokens/README.md

 Here, you can
  - View Draga's details
  - Print her ASL
- - Delete or Refresh her consent for you to access her ASL
+ - Request, Delete or Refresh her consent for you to access her ASL
+Requesting or refreshing follows a cycle from <i>No Consent</i> → <i style="color: orange;">Pending</i> → <i style="color: green;">Granted</i>.
+Click [here](https://help.zsoftware.com.au/hc/en-us/articles/4408453843853-Active-Script-List-ASL) for more info regarding how ASL consent works.
+ - Comment on changes that have been made

 <a name="licence"></a>
 ### Licence